 How Can Companies Rectify These Issues?

-The most common challenges of proper ICA practices are the non-standardized procedures and difficulties in matching transactions and settling liabilities during reconciliation.
+The most common challenges of improper ICA practices are non-standardized procedures and difficulties in matching transactions and settling liabilities during reconciliation.

-Many companies are unaware that they can use specialized technology to help them with ICA or if they do know of its existence, they aren’t using it properly or are using the wrong one for their requirements.
+Many companies are unaware that they can use specialized technology to help them with ICA, or, if they are aware of its existence, they aren’t using it properly or are using the wrong type for their requirements.

-So, when you’re looking for the right software to aid you with your intercompany practices, you should be considering the following functionalities:
+So when you’re looking for the correct software to aid you with your intercompany practices, you should consider the following functionalities:

 Clearly outlines and automates according to local governance and policies – software that can automate intercompany transactions according to local rules and regulations means you can easily eliminate the risks of inaccurate tax reports.

-Automated transfer pricing - the right software can automatically use the natural price for an intercompany transaction, altering it according to different scenarios and requirements.
+Automated transfer pricing – appropriate software can automatically use the natural price for an intercompany transaction, altering it according to different scenarios and requirements.

-Keeping data in one centralized location – typically, companies rely on a mixture of spreadsheets, loose invoices, emails and even verbal exchanges.
-This might be convenient at the time but it will only serve to overcomplicate reconciliation.
-Software can help by keeping all of this data in a single location, reducing the risk of lost invoices and reporting inaccuracies.
+Keeping data in one centralized location – typically, companies rely on a mix of spreadsheets, loose invoices, emails, and even verbal exchanges.
+This might be convenient at the time, but it will only serve to overcomplicate reconciliation.
+Software can help by keeping all this data in a single location, reducing the risk of lost invoices and reporting inaccuracies.

 Managing transactions and workflows – software can simplify the workflow approval process between sender and receiver by sending approvals to both parties.
 This means both parties can take action on the request as soon as it appears, which is useful for companies in different time zones.
 It also helps to systematically control who is responsible for the current task and what will be coming next.

-Aging analysis - unless companies are able to settle their balances in full, it often leaves partially unpaid invoices.
-These invoices can easily become buried under new invoices and they might reach their expiration date before you remember them.
+Aging analysis – when companies are unable to settle their balances in full, they will often be left with partially unpaid invoices.
+These invoices can easily become buried under new invoices, and they might reach their expiration date before they are remembered again.
 Software that provides aging analysis helps to prevent this by automatically ordering the invoices with the oldest first so companies can always be aware of these unpaid balances.

-Matching payables and receivables – payables and receivables can easily be raised at different times by different companies who are using different systems.
-Companies will then struggle to match these invoices up with each other.
+Matching payables and receivables – payables and receivables can easily be raised at various times by different companies using unrelated systems.
+Companies will then struggle to match up these invoices with each other.
 Software can help eliminate this issue by producing payables with receivables at the same time and linking them so changes in one will automatically be made in the other.

 It’s Important You Choose the Right Intercompany Accounting Software

-Half of the battle is knowing that ICA technology exists.
-The other half is knowing which type of software to use because there’s certainly more than one and not all will be suited to your company’s IC requirements.
+Half of the battle is knowing that ICA technology exists; the other half is knowing which type of software to use—there’s certainly more than one type and not all will be suited to your company’s IC requirements.

-The most common types are outsourcing an expert team to develop a customized software for you, developing the software in-house, Oracle AGIS or Virtual Trader.
-Want to read more on these popular IC softwares and how they compare against each other?
+The most common solutions are: outsourcing an expert team to develop a customized software for you, developing the software in-house, Oracle AGIS, or Virtual Trader.
+Want to read more on these popular IC software applications and how they compare against each other?
 Download our ultimate comparison guide below.